sholtomaud/phd/README.md

 * Risk acquisition & attribution through forms & calculation services, turning risk into a timeseries
 * Global risk governance portfolio
 * 2D maps for proof of concept demonstration

+### Research Question
+Can we use big data and data-driven interfaces to leverage global risk governance requirements for water and unconventional energy production at reduced cost?

+### Hypotheses

+* That with NoSQL we can integrate different data models at reduced cost
+* That data-driven interfaces can meet stakeholder requirements more effectively

 # RESEARCH PLAN